mikaeldusenne/haskupcake/README.md

 {
 	"domain": "https://your.domain.name",
 	"token": "yourSecretToken",
-	"debug": false  # optional, used to get a more detailed output }
+	"debug": false
+}
 ```

 it needs to be loaded with `readConfig` from the `PicSure.Config` module, which will return a `Config` object to use with your queries.
+The `debug` attribute is optional, and gives a more detailled output.

 ### Reader monad